Fan Fic: Project Tatterdemalion

 - Suspiciously Specific Denial: Ryuuken makes one in the third story, revealing that he has killed in the line of duty before, to prevent a bioweapon terror attack.

 - Synthetic Plague: There is basically no way Madsen's Hollow could have occurred naturally.
 Starting with the fact that it was found as spores in an asteroid... yet the disease only affects Earth-native mammals, and messes with their DNA in very specific ways.
-The scientist characters reluctantly conclude that the disease was probably manufactured by an alien civilization a few hundred years ahead of them in bioengineering technology, although it's later suggested that a human group might also have been able to pull it off, although it would have taken a hundred years of fanatically dedicated work.
+The scientist characters reluctantly conclude that the disease was probably manufactured by an alien civilization a few hundred years ahead of them in bioengineering technology.
+A human group might have been able to pull it off, but only through a century of fanatically dedicated work in total secrecy.

 Kisuke: (cannot catch Toshiro at tag) You pixie out of H. R. Giger!